Donald Wilcox: Murders and suicide

-On the evening of February 5, 2003, Wilcox was at a convience store in Corpus Christi when he stumbled upon Mitchell Mavoides, who had gone there to buy cigarettes.
+On the evening of February 5, 2003, Wilcox was at a convenience store in Corpus Christi when he stumbled upon Mitchell Mavoides, who had gone there to buy cigarettes.
 Knowing that the teenager was desperate to return home to New York City, he proposed that they team up and rob an elderly couple living in an isolated home in nearby Portland, to which Mavoides agreed.
 They then traveled to the home and waited for the two residents - 79-year-old Weldon and 77-year-old Charlotte Parker - to come home from church.
 When they arrived, Wilcox threatened them with a .45 caliber handgun he had found in their house and threatened them at gunpoint, forcing the pair into the trunk of their car.
 He and Mavoides then got in and drove around town for some time before arriving at an isolated area north of Corpus Christi.
 Wilcox then forced the elderly couple out of the trunk and shot both in the head, two times each.

 On February 10, Wilcox broke into the home of 61-year-old Louis Victor Mokry, where he lived alone.
 After shooting the man in the head, he stole whatever valuables he could find and left.
 Mokry's body was discovered later that day after he failed to appear at his workplace, but authorities were initially unable to determine whether the case was a suicide or homicide.
 On the following day, police officers searching for the Parkers found their bodies, and when they conducted forensic ballistics tests, they linked the bullets found inside their bodies to Mokry.
 That same day, acting on an anonymous tip, authorities arrested Mavoides and issued a warrant for first-degree capital murder for Wilcox.

 On midnight of February 12, police officers in Corpus Christi received information that Wilcox was residing at the Padre Motel in the Flour Bluff neighborhood, and after two hours of surveillance, a SWAT team was dispatched to arrest him.
 However, Wilcox exited his room brandishing a handgun and pointed it at them, whereupon the officers opened fire, striking him multiple times.
 He then lifted the gun to his head and shot himself in the face, resulting in an instant death.
 While it was initially questioned whether his death was the result of a shot fired by him or the SWAT unit, an autopsy determined the cause of death to be a self-inflicted gunshot wound.